 This is a remote learning knowledge course.

-You need to be aged 19+ and to have lived in the UK/EU for over three years.
+You should be aged 19+ and should have lived in the UK/EU for over three years.

 You will be assessed via an online portfolio.